DunnTheRightWay/DunnTheRightWay/README.md

 ## I'm a Software Engineer based in the Washington, D.C.
 Metropolitan region!

-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently focusing on fullstack JavaScript
 - 👩‍💻 I’m looking to collaborate with other software engineers
 - 🥅 Goals: Become a software engineer in 2022
 - 🙂 Fun fact: I was in a TV commercial as a child